hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 problem posed by Gatys et al.][neural-style-algorithm] and reproduce the visual effect of Prisma.
-As a bonus, we conclude with a [concrete implementation of the solution][neural-style-implementation] (in Keras and TensorFlow) you can play with and extend.
+As a bonus, we conclude with a [concrete implementation of the solution][neural-style-implementation] (in Keras and TensorFlow) that you can play with and extend.

 ## Convolutional Neural Networks from the ground up